-Dr Kokkotou's current research evolves around the role of neuropeptides in mediating bidirectional communications between the brain and peripheral tissues, with emphasis on the gut and the adipose tissue.
+Dr. Kokkotou's current research involves the role of neuropeptides in mediating bidirectional communications between the brain and peripheral tissues, with emphasis on the gut and the adipose tissue.
 She is particularly interested in the modulation of these interactions by physical and psychological stressors, dietary factors and the microbiota.
-As a physician-scientist by training, Dr Kokkotou in her research has adopted a bench-to-bedside, and often multidisciplinary, approach, using both in vitro and in vivo systems.
+As a physician-scientist by training, Dr. Kokkotou in her research has adopted a bench-to-bedside, and often multidisciplinary, approach, using both in vitro and in vivo systems.
 The latter include a battery of genetically manipulated mouse disease models.
-Her ultimate career goal is to advance treatment options for diseases such as inflammatory bowel disease (IBD), irritable bowel syndrome (IBS) and obesity, where certain neuropeptides, as Dr Kokkotou's own research has shown, seem to play a crucial role in their pathogenesis.
+Her ultimate career goal is to advance treatment options for diseases such as inflammatory bowel disease (IBD), irritable bowel syndrome (IBS) and obesity, where certain neuropeptides, as Dr. Kokkotou's own research has shown, seem to play a crucial role in their pathogenesis.

 Current projects in the Kokkotou Lab include:

 "Melanin-Concentrating Hormone (MCH) as a mediator of intestinal inflammation"